joseph0x45/certus/README.md

 # CERTUS
-certus is a basic and easy to use http test runner
+certus is a basic and easy to use http test runner.